Fellowships, Scholarships, and Assistantships

 Graduate students are eligible to apply for federal, state, and private educational loans if they are registered during the summer semester.

 In addition to fellowships, scholarships, and assistantships, the Office of Financial Aid offers assistance in the form of loans.
 Interested students must file a Free Application for Federal Student Aid (FAFSA).
 If selected for federal verification, students may also be required to submit copies of income tax transcripts and W-2’s.
 The priority deadline to apply is May 15.

-To be eligible to apply for loans, graduate students must maintain satisfactory academic progress as defined by their departments.
+To be eligible to apply for loans, graduate students must maintain satisfactory academic progress as defined by their graduate program.
 Should a graduate student fail to make satisfactory academic progress, the student’s aid eligibility will be suspended.
 Graduate students who enroll for less than half-time in a semester or term will not be eligible for financial aid.
-Half-time is 4.5 hours for students in programs that use Rice’s three-semester academic calendar.
-Half-time is 3 hours for students in programs that use the four-quadmester academic calendar (e.g. MBA@Rice).
+Half-time is 4.5 hours for students in programs that use Rice’s three-semester Academic Calendar.
+Half-time is 3 hours for students in programs that use the four-quadmester Academic Calendar (e.g. MBA@Rice).

 Loans cannot exceed the student's cost of education, as determined by Rice, minus other resources.
 Loans may be adjusted or canceled due to changes in eligibility or other resources.